Registered Charity N° 1099807

 A Frenchman is hanged for starting the fire, but was he really guilty?
 What about Farynor?
 Pepys has his suspicions...

-200,000 people made homeless, Christopher Wren, in a moving final scene
+destroyed, and 200,000 people made homeless, Christopher Wren, in a moving

-with Pepys, has a strong sense of hope, and believes that London, like the
+final scene with Pepys, has a strong sense of hope, and believes that

-Despite the toll of 89 churches, 1300 houses and 200,000 people made homeless, Christopher Wren, in a moving final scene with Pepys, has a strong sense of hope, and believes that London, like the Phoenix, will rise from the ashes.
+Despite the toll of 89 churches and 1300 houses destroyed, and 200,000 people made homeless, Christopher Wren, in a moving final scene with Pepys, has a strong sense of hope, and believes that London, like the Phoenix, will rise from the ashes.

 Follow this link for a fuller synopsis

 Earlier Historia Productions include: